FAQ’s

 How accessible is the route?

-The section between Bathampton and Limpley Stoke is buggy/wheelchair friendly.
-The remainder of the route contains stiles and kissing gates, making it unsuitable for buggies/wheelchairs.
+The full 35km WALK contains stiles and kissing gates, making it unsuitable for buggies/wheelchairs.
 Parts of the route can become waterlogged and boggy after a prolonged period of wet weather.
 We will advise all participants of any such issues leading up to the event.

 K